torvalds/linux/Documentation/kernel-hacking/hacking.rst

 Introduction
 ============

-Welcome, gentle reader, to Rusty's Remarkably Unreliable Guide to Linux Kernel Hacking.
-This document describes the common routines and general requirements for kernel code: its goal is to serve as a primer for Linux kernel development for experienced C programmers.
+Welcome, gentle reader, to Rusty's Remarkably Unreliable Guide to GNU/Linux Kernel Hacking.
+This document describes the common routines and general requirements for kernel code: its goal is to serve as a primer for GNU/Linux kernel development for experienced C programmers.
 I avoid implementation
 details: that's what the code is for, and I ignore whole tracts of useful routines.